iegomez/mosquitto-go-auth/README.md

 Set `cache` option to true to use a cache (defaults to false when missing) and `cache_type` to set the type of the cache.
 By default the plugin will use `go-cache` unless explicitly told to use Redis.
 Set `cache_reset` to flush the cache on mosquitto startup (**hydrating `go-cache` on startup is not yet supported**).

+**Update v1.2:**
 Set `cache_refresh` to refresh expiration each time a record is found in the cache (defaults to false).
+**Before v1.2 cache was always refreshed upon check.
+In order to prevent security issues, this has been turned into an option that default to no refreshing.

 Finally, set expiration times in seconds for authentication (`auth`) and authorization (`acl`) caches: